-The 75th percentile performance figures for airborne delay at Brisbane are indicated in Figure 7.
-December performance (0.8 minutes median and 3.5 minutes 75th percentile) did not meet the targets.
-Compared to the same month last year, the median and 75th percentile of airborne delay were steady.
+The 75th percentile performance figures for airborne delay at Brisbane are indicated in Figure 10.
+July performance did not meet the target for the median (1.4 minutes) or the 75th percentile (4.3 minutes).
+Compared to the same month last year, there was an increase in the airborne delay median performance (from 1.1 minutes) and 75th percentile (from 3.8 minutes).

 (minutes – 75th percentile)

 (Contributing causes to increased delays)

 |5 July||16-18||7.6||Off-schedule internationals and non-compliant flights during busy period with 5 medical flights and 2 military flights.|

 |12 July||18-19||6.1||Off-schedule internationals and non-compliant flights during busy period.|

 |7.4||Morning: medical flights and military activity.
 Morning and Evening: Off-schedule internationals and non-compliant flights during busy period.|